Fewer bargain hunters line up early on Black Friday, but merchants say deals spread out now

 “We’ve got plenty of other stops today,” Powers said.
 “Walmart, Target, Shelton’s in Moulton, maybe Sam’s (Wholesale Club) in Huntsville.
 I’m looking for a KitchenAid mixer.”

-Christopher said trends are showing shackets, sweatshirts and On tennis shoes are expected to be top-selling clothing items this holiday season.
+Christopher said trends are showing shackets (a cross between a shirt and jacket), sweatshirts and On brand tennis shoes are expected to be top-selling clothing items this holiday season.

 At Home Depot in Decatur, about 15 customers were queued when the doors opened at 6 a.m.
 Lisa and Joey Letson of Hillsboro, first in line, were interested in purchasing Dewalt tools.